Art & Legacy Weekend / 7-8 December 2024

 Come and relax while listening to a range of great stories in our classroom, followed by an easy and fun activity.
 Children must be accompanied by an adult.

-12noon-1pm: Talk with heritage architect Chris Cochran & Pete Gray: Who Designed the Sarjeant?
+12-1pm: Talk with heritage architect Chris Cochran & Pete Gray: Who Designed the Sarjeant Gallery?

 Who designed the Sarjeant?
 We will take a careful look at all those who influenced the design of one of New Zealand’s most beautiful Classical buildings, including the benefactors, the competition judge, the architects, the politicians, and the builders, and assess the contribution of each.
 There will be a careful examination of the controversy surrounding the winning of the competition and the life and times of Donald Hosie.
-The talk will conclude with a rare unveiling.
 There will be several speakers, including Chris Cochran and Pete Gray.

 Chris is a Conservation Architect, author of the ‘Heritage Assessment’ of the Sarjeant Gallery (2012) and the ‘Conservation Plan’ (with Russell Murray and Michael Kelly, 2019), which formed part of the brief for the upgrade; he was one of the judges of the Design Competition for the new building.